haseebeqx/tsrecord/README.md

 }
 ```

-or if you dont want the advatages of adding field names
+or if you don't want the advantages of adding field names

 ```typescript
 class Flight extends Model{